 DEADLINES AND FEES

-Entry Receipt: All entries must be received at an authorized drop of location or the ship to location no later than close of business for the location.
+Entry Receipt: All entries must be received at an authorized drop of location or the ship to location no later than close of business for the location on Thursday, February 1, 2018.
 Late entries will not be accepted

 AUTHORIZED DROP OFF LOCATIONS

 Locations that will accept your entries via shipments or you physically dropping them off:

 Locations that will only accept your entries if you physically drop them off: